N-Porsh/task-service-desk-be/README.md

 ### Installation & Running

 * Clone this repository
+* From projects root directory:
+    * If Maven installed globally: run `mvn spring-boot:run`
+    * Or use maven wrapper: run `./mvnw spring-boot:run`
-* From projects root directory run `mvn spring-boot:run` or from IDE (Intellij IDEA should pick up configuration automatically)
+    * Or from IDE (Intellij IDEA should pick up configuration automatically)

 #### Tests:
 If using maven: `mvn test`